pauljickling/notes/javascript/react/react.md

 React also doesn't like to have components with multiple sibling elements.
 Thus, if you need multiple siblings you will either need to wrap these elements up within a div tag, thus making them child elements of a single div element, or else you will need to break up your component into other components.

 Components can be functional or class based.
 Any component that manages state will need to be class based.
-I prefer writing all components as classes for the sake of consistency.

 ## State